 Rob Johnson’s Answer: I’d like to see us significantly increase the funds in 2016’s housing levy.
 I’d like to see us explore more housing on public lands.
 I’d like to see us work more closely with Sound Transit on surplus properties to build more transit oriented development that could be targeted for affordable housing.
 I’d like to see us increase our height limits around Sound Transit light rail stations, particularly in the University District, Roosevelt, and Northgate.
 I’d like to see us go to Olympia and get the authority (if we don’t believe we have it already) to implement a form of land value taxation to (ideally) flatten out some of our construction booms and busts to fund affordable housing.
 I’m a supporter of increased tent city encampments provided that they are placed near frequent transit service and that we have the social service workers available to get residents access to the services they need.
 And most importantly, I don’t want us to build a multi-billion dollar light rail system that is extremely frequent, reliable, and affordable (especially now thanks to ORCA LIFT) that subsequently prices the working families who need that frequency, reliability, and affordability out of the city.

 Tony Provine’s Answer: Our current affordable housing crisis disproportionately impacts older adults, immigrants, people of color and other underserved communities.
 People are being displaced, rents are out of control, and incentives given to developers are not working.
 We can take steps now to address this crisis and produce thousands of low-income and affordable housing units.
 We should require inclusionary zoning in new developments rather than just incentivizing it.
 Affordable housing linkage fees should be required of developers to set aside a percentage of units within a building or pay a set fee.
-The city should also issue $500 million in long-term bonds for a Housing Bond Program; reestablish Seattle’s Growth Related Housing Fund; establish a loan and bond guarantee program for non-profit housing projects; expand the use of housing vouchers; and build more high-quality public housing with job training and social services.
+The city should also issue $500 million in long-term bonds for a Housing Bond Program; reestablish Seattle’s Growth Related Housing Fund; establish a loan and bond guarantee program for non-profit housing projects for the portion of the population that cannot get personal loans for fair credit in todays economy; expand the use of housing vouchers; and build more high-quality public housing with job training and social services.
 Tenants deserve fair treatment and we should strengthen tenant rights and consider rent stabilization tools.

 Seattle is experiencing unprecedented growth and development.
 Through enactment of Developer Impact Fees, we can cover some of the costs associated with new development.
 These fees directly fund schools, roads, parks, and fire services and lessen the burden on the city and taxpayers.